 Laura Griffiths MA MBACP (Accred).

-I am a BACP accredited Counsellor, providing long and short term one to one counselling in Ripon, Markington and Harrogate, as well as over the telephone or via Skype.
+I am a BACP accredited Counsellor, providing long and short term one to one counselling in Markington, just outside Ripon, as well as over the telephone or via Skype.

 An initial no-obligation assessment session allows us to explore how counselling may be able to help with your current difficulties.
 I will answer any questions you may have, and we can then either book another session, or you can take the time to decide whether counselling is going to be right for you, as it is very important that you feel comfortable with your counsellor.
 I am happy to answer any questions you may have by telephone or email.